 Well, let’s break it down.

-The house is made from card, foamcore and balsawood , found at the Arts Recycling Centre or just lying around the house.
+The house is made from card, foamcore and balsawood, found at the Arts Recycling Centre or just lying around the house.
 The flagstones?
 Old Weetbix packet.
 The trees?
 Eucalyptus sticks from the park and slices of coconut-fibre basket liner.
-Other stuff – the grasses and plants – was sourced inexpensively from local model shops.
+Local model shops had the more unusual stuff – the grasses and plants – all quite cheap.

 With respect to the skills involved, being able to cut a straight line with a craft knife was the most strenuous requirement.
 See?
 A house of your own is as good as built.